 This New Platform Pays You Every Time a Friend Books Your Hotel Recommendation

 You’re planning a bucket-list vacation, and it’s time to book a hotel.
 You’ve painstakingly pored over countless reviews from strangers, but you’re still stuck on which property to choose.
-You’re seeking recommendations from someone who really understands your travel style, as well as accommodations that offer the most bang for your buck.
+What you need are recommendations from someone who really understands your travel style.

 Meet Benny, a new, invite-only platform where well-traveled individuals serve as hotel agents for their friends and family.
 Each agent, who is accepted after a thorough vetting process, can recommend their favorite hotels, share insider tips, and invite their social network to book hotels at exclusive, discounted rates.
 What’s in it for them, you ask?
 A five percent commission on each booking referral they make, not to mention, the same exclusive booking rate.